vishalksahu/learnspring/README.md

 # learnspring

 This is a learning project.
-We intent to learn git with Spring-Boot
+We intend to learn git with Spring-Boot